affinidi/affinidi-core-sdk/CONTRIBUTING.md

 4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+## Auto update of versions and changelogs

+After merge of PR, the github actions publish all libs that have increased version.
+To make it easier when you are updating one of lib and all SDK packages you can use ./utils/pre-publish-update.js
+The flow is:
+* if libs without internal dependencies were updated - process them first
+* if libs with internal dependencies were updated - update libs they are depend on and update them
+* if SDK should be update - update all libs sdk depend on and then update SDK

+All libs are updated one by one, when all SDKs are updated by one iteration.
+The script updates in package.json / dependencies all internal dependencies of the lib (or sdks) that were updated, before so no need to manually do it.
+More details in the code.

 ## Code of Conduct

 ### Our Pledge